TEF Canada Listening Section F: A Double-Listen Strategy That Works

 3. What should you do on the second listen?

-4. How should you practice Section F?
+4. How should you practice these items?

 Quick answer